MrWolfZ/simplux/README.md

 - entities: allow creating custom mutations that act on one entity
 - entities: create default set of selectors for entities
 - docs: create website
-- add dtslint tests
+- add dtslint tests for all packages
-- add tests that verify HMR works with React
-- add tests that verify server-side rendering works with React
-- angular: create package for angular service

 ## Contributing